adambard/learnxinyminutes-docs/c++.html.markdown

 // Strings in C++ are objects and have many member functions
 #include <string>

-using namespace std; // Strings are in the namespace std (standard library)
+using namespace std; // Strings are also in the namespace std (standard library)

 string myString = "Hello";
 string myOtherString = " World";